Jmcgee01125/ObsidiaMC-Discord-Console/config/README - settings guide.txt

 The name of the server jar, such as server.jar (a vanilla jar).
 Some versions, like fabric, may use alternates.

-server_name
-The name of the server as it should appear in interfaces.
-This has no effect on the server itself.
-If left blank, the directory of the server is used instead.

 args
 Server startup arguments, like setting the amount of RAM.
 These arguments are parsed as "java <args> -jar <jarname> -nogui"